Today's Articles

 Charles Porter

-*The birth of Charles Porter is celebrated on this date in 1847.
-He was a Black artist who specialized in still-life painting.
+*This date in 1847 celebrates the birth of Charles Porter, a Black artist who specialized in still-life painting.

 Charles Porter was born in Hartford, Connecticut.
-His father was a mill worker, and his mother worked as a servant.
-Porter's family moved to what was then the nearby village of Rockville (now part of Vernon, Connecticut) by the early 1850s.
+His father was a mill worker, and his mother was a servant.
+By the early 1850s, Porter's family moved to the nearby village of Rockville (now part of Vernon, Connecticut).
 The family suffered many losses when Porter was young.
 They endured poverty and tragedy just a few years after moving to Rockville.
 Porter lost seven of his siblings to illness and one to the American Civil War between 1858 and 1868.

 Porter's brothers, Joseph and William, enlisted in the Union Army in 1863.
 Joseph joined the 29th Connecticut Infantry Regiment (Colored), and William joined the 14th Rhode Island Heavy Artillery (Colored).
 Joseph was killed in Virginia in 1864.
 William became seriously ill with malaria and was granted a disability discharge in January 1865.

-While at the school, and for the first time, Porter began exhibiting his work.
+For the first time, Porter began exhibiting his work at the school.
 A painting titled Autumn Leaves was shown in the school's summer exhibition.
-In May 1870, Porter was among eight art students whose drawings, as part of a large school exhibition, were given special mention in the New York Times.
+In May 1870, Porter was among eight art students whose drawings were given special mention in the New York Times as part of a large school exhibition.
 Porter received widespread praise and attention for his work during his four years at the National Academy, earning the support of prominent benefactors such as Frederic Edwin Church and author Mark Twain.

 In the fall of 1873, Porter studied art with Joseph Oriel Eaton, a prominent portrait and landscape painter, for a year.
 Every year, he studied and painted in New York City from fall through spring but returned to Rockville in the summer to paint and teach art classes.
 From 1873 to 1875, Porter started to sell his work.
-One painting sold for $175, a high price for that time and the artist's level of experience.
+One painting sold for $175, a high price for that time and the artist's experience level.
 Little else is known about Porter during this period.
-Art collectors were losing interest in American artists and traveling overseas, buying contemporary French art and Old Masters.
-During the economic downturn, many young American artists began studying overseas in the 1870s.
+Art collectors were losing interest in American artists, traveling overseas, and buying contemporary French art and Old Masters.
+Many young American artists began studying overseas during the economic downturn in the 1870s.
 Sales by American artists would not recover until the 1890s.

-In 1878, Porter moved to Hartford, Connecticut, and established a studio.
+1878, Porter moved to Hartford, Connecticut, and established a studio.
 The city was experiencing tremendous growth, and its wealthy citizens were interested in art and culture and had the money to begin or add to art collections.
-Porter's traditional academic art education made him a standout compared to the many self-taught artists who had recently moved to Hartford.
-He was one of the few artists at the time, and the only man, to specialize in still life painting.
+Porter's traditional academic art education made him stand out from the many self-taught artists recently moving to Hartford.
+He was one of the few artists then and the only man specializing in still-life painting.
 While in Hartford, Porter created many of the still-life paintings he is known for today.
 Several of his paintings of fruit were not typical of the period, as they did not include tableware, porcelain, and glassware and unusual touches such as insects.

-In 1880, Porter visited the Adirondacks for two months of sketching and painting.
-He declared at the time that he would focus his work primarily on landscapes, except for commissioned still-life paintings.
-On March 19, 1881, the Hartford Daily Courant reported that Porter was planning to move to Europe for two years to study art.
-The article stated that Porter would be selling at auction his entire inventory of paintings.
-Half of the paintings sold immediately for $1062; additional sales resulted in a total of $1800.
+1880 Porter visited the Adirondacks for two months, sketching and painting.
+At the time, he declared that he would focus his work primarily on landscapes, except for commissioned still-life paintings.
+On March 19, 1881, the Hartford Daily Courant reported that Porter planned to move to Europe for two years to study art.
+The article stated that Porter would be selling his entire inventory of paintings at auction.
+Half the paintings sold immediately for $1062; additional sales resulted in $1800.

-His new work was praised by the Hartford Evening Post, but the auction did not get the attendance or make the sales that Porter had hoped for.
+The Hartford Evening Post praised his new work, but the auction did not attract the attendance or sales Porter had hoped for.
 In early 1885, Porter returned to New York City and opened a studio.
 He exhibited his work at the National Academy of Design and continued to paint.
 He spent the summer of 1885 in Rockville, Connecticut, teaching art and painting landscapes.

 The quality of Porter's work declined after 1900, and interest in his work subsided.
-Porter, a student at the National Academy of Design in New York City, was one of the first African Americans to exhibit there.
-He was the only Black artist at the turn of the 20th century who painted in still life.
+Porter, a National Academy of Design in New York City student, was one of the first African Americans to exhibit there.
+He was the only Black artist who painted in still life at the turn of the 20th century.
 Charles Porter died on March 6, 1923, at 75.

 To be an Artist